Johnwillliam/dotNET-Cookbook/libraries/README.md

 - **[Entity Framework](entity-framework.md):** Entity Framework is an ORM (Object-Relational Mapping) framework for .NET that simplifies database access.
 It allows you to work with databases using .NET objects, making database-related tasks more efficient.
 [Learn more](https://learn.microsoft.com/en-us/ef/)

+- **[Dapper](dapper.md):** Dapper is a micro ORM for .NET that simplifies database access by providing efficient object mapping and query execution.
+It's known for its lightweight and high-performance characteristics.
+[Learn more](https://dapperlib.github.io/Dapper/)

 ## Validation Libraries

 - **[FluentValidation](fluentvalidation.md):** FluentValidation is a library for building strongly-typed validation rules in your .NET applications.
 It provides a fluent API for defining validation logic and is commonly used for form validation and data input validation.
 [Learn more](https://docs.fluentvalidation.net/en/latest/)